MohamedAbdeen21/News-Recommender/README.md

 The scraped data will persist even after system reboot.

 With some simple knowledge in docker, you can change these login credentials and port numbers easily.

+Note: You might need to `chown` of the `data/pgadmin` directory to `5050:5050` to be able to start `pgadmin` service.
+Changes like copying the project or adding it to github might require you to `chown` of the entire directory `.` to your user.
+Don't forget the `-R` flag.

 ## Credits